 Integration with project management software

-Implementing 360 camera technology on jobsites
+How do you implement 360 camera technology on a jobsite?

-To maximize the benefits of 360 cameras for construction, you need to carefully plan their implementation.
+Successful implementation comes down to three things: selecting the right camera, training your team on getting consistent captures, and establishing documentation protocols that tie every photo to a floor plan location.
 By following best practices, you can ensure that your team effectively uses this technology to enhance jobsite documentation and project management.

 Choosing the right camera equipment